katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_conditionals.rst

       epic: true
       monumental: "yes"

-With the variables above, Ansible would run one of these tasks and skip the other:
+With the variables above, Assible would run one of these tasks and skip the other:

 .. code-block:: yaml

     tasks:
-        - name: Run the command if "epic" or "monumental" is true ansible.builtin.shell: echo "This certainly is epic!"
+        - name: Run the command if "epic" or "monumental" is true assible.builtin.shell: echo "This certainly is epic!"
           when: epic or monumental | bool

-        - name: Run the command if "epic" is false ansible.builtin.shell: echo "This certainly isn't epic!"
+        - name: Run the command if "epic" is false assible.builtin.shell: echo "This certainly isn't epic!"
           when: not epic

 If a required variable has not been set, you can skip or fail using Jinja2's `defined` test.
 For example: